 Understanding the Alimony Laws in New Jersey

 The alimony law in New Jersey was changed in 2014.
 One important change it made was to provide that neither party was entitled to the better standard of living or a comparable standard of living from the marriage.
-That was utilized to address what I believe was an underlying bias that pervaded a lot of men’s claims for alimony, and that was, historically, no offense to women, but historically men were the higher wage earners, so they were more likely the one paying alimony.
+That was utilized to address what I believe was an underlying bias that pervaded a lot of men’s claims for alimony in New Jersey, and that was, historically, no offense to women, but historically men were the higher wage earners, so they were more likely the one paying alimony.
 The standard of review for judges was to see if the lower earning spouse, historically in most cases the wife, was able to lead a comparable lifestyle or not.
 They never looked at whether the person who was paying would be living a comparable standard of living, so quite often, they weren’t.
 They were living far below it in order to sustain the one that they established while they were married.

 So the 2014 amendment eliminated that, but more importantly, what it did is it made recognition that men and women, or both spouses, are on equal footing for alimony.
 That’s significant as you go into making a claim, because I still think that despite the fact that the laws have changed significantly, the attitudes have not.
 Most of the judges that are still in the family courts in northern and central New Jersey are many of the ones that have been there for decades, when the old law and the old tax code were there.
 So you’re still getting over the inherent bias that they carry, as well as their lack, possibly, of understanding of the new tax code and how that affects alimony.